-The average American has $6,354 in credit card debt.* (Can footnote Experian) If you, like many Americans, are paying the standard purchase rate, often near 18%, on this debt you are paying over $1,100 in interest annually to the banks.
+The average American has $6,354 in credit card debt, according to Experian.
+If you, like many Americans, are paying the standard purchase rate, often near 18%, on this debt you are paying over $1,100 in interest annually to the banks.

 Think about that, you can pay 0% just for receiving a new credit card.
 Please take advantage of what paying your bills timely has allowed you, the chance to avoid over $1,100 in interest annually.

 A 0% APR card is a credit card offer that includes an introductory period where interest will not be charged on balance transfers, purchases, or both.
 Usually, these offers come with several terms, including:

 - What types of transactions fall under the offer: Some cards apply the offer only to balance transfers while others provide for interest-free purchases.

 - How long you have to take advantage of the offers: Balance transfers typically have to be completed in the first few months of opening the new card.

 - How long the interest-free period lasts: Introductory periods, where interest isn’t charged on the balance, typically range from 12 to 24 months.

 - Whether it’s delayed interest: Delayed interest means if you don’t pay off the amount before the introductory period is over, you could be hit retroactively with “back interest” on the remaining balance.